Nick Watt (CNN reporter)

-Nick Watt is a Los Angeles, California based reporter for CNN, and an occasional anchor on CNN International.
+Nick Watt is a California-based Scottish reporter for CNN, and an occasional anchor on CNN International.
 Prior to joining CNN in 2018, he was a producer and then a correspondent with ABC News for 20 years.
-He also hosted Watts World on the Travel Channel.
-He is Scottish.
+He hosted Watts World on the Travel Channel.

 Watt has won two Emmy Awards, one for his reporting from Fallujah, Iraq in 2004, and another as a producer for work in Darfur, Sudan.
-He is also the voice of Zito the elephant in the Disney series The Lion Guard.
+He is also the voice of "Zito", the elephant, in the Disney series The Lion Guard.

 Early life

-Watt was born in Paisley, Scotland.
-He grew up in the Scottish Borders, Thailand, Malaysia, Turkey and South Africa.
+Watt was born in Paisley, Scotland and raised in Scotland, Thailand, Malaysia, Turkey and South Africa.
 He has a master's degree in Modern History from the University of St. Andrews in Scotland with a focus on post-war U.S. foreign policy.

 Career

 Watt began his career as a reporter for the Southampton Press newspaper from 1995 until 1997.

 Watt started at ABC's London bureau in 1997 as a desk assistant and tape librarian.
 He spent 15 years based in London covering stories across the world, including wars in Iraq, Afghanistan and Liberia along with the odd royal wedding.
 He moved to Los Angeles with ABC News in 2012, before moving to CNN in 2018.